ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

     <this section can include content from Serialization Formats and Conceptual Messages sections from
     draft-thaler-rats-architecture, and Role Messages content from draft-birkholz-rats-architecture>

+    Points to make: this disagram shows different options for evidence to travel to Attester to verifier, not multiple Attesters.
+    The Verifier creates one format of Attestation Token, and this is typically defined by the profile, but in some cases (EXEMPLAR) is negotiated.

 {:multievidence: artwork-align="center"}
 ~~~~ MULTIEVIDENCE